 Investment outcomes are determined by risk, returns, and costs.
-All three must be managed, and each mandate should be structured with the best possible terms available across the total Fund to enhance future outcomes.
+All three must be managed, and cost is the most certain.

 - a.
-The breadth of LACERA's presence in financial markets is an asset to influence terms and fees. - b.
-Consideration of net-of-fees returns is an integral part of a successful long-term investment strategy.

-c.
-Costs, fees, and terms should be actively monitored and negotiated to the greatest extent possible.
+Consideration of net-of-fees returns is an integral part of a successful long-term investment strategy. - b.
+Costs and fees should be actively monitored and negotiated to the greatest extent possible..